IRIS-Team/TwitterCheckr/README.md

 A twitter multi-tool for OSINT on twitter accounts.

 ### Infomation
-TwitterCheckr also known as TCheckr is multi-tool for OSINT on twitter accounts, gather user deatils such as emails, usernames, keybase accounts, and account creation details with a clean CLI interface.
+TwitterCheckr also known as TCheckr is multi-tool for OSINT on twitter accounts, gather user details such as emails, usernames, keybase accounts, and account creation details with a clean CLI interface.
 ### Features
 - [x] Username Checking
 - [x] Email Grabbing